pokeclicker/pokeclicker-wiki/data/Shadow Pokémon/overview_description.md

 $Flow = [10 * Purified^2 + 10 * Purified + 1000 * e^{(0.1 * Purified)}]$

 Shadow Pokémon can also equip special Held Items that boost experience gain called Scents.
 Currently, there are three Scents in the game: [[Items/Joy Scent]], [[Items/Vivid Scent]], and [[Items/Excite Scent]].
-Once purified, however, the Pokémon will lose these equipped Held Items.

 ## List of Shadow Pokémon